-The mentorship of a new investigator in the Master's in Clinical Research in the Clinical Research Scholars Program (CRSP M.S.) by experienced senior colleagues is an essential element of the program and the success of the mentee.
-Every CRSP Scholar is guided by two mentors: a Scientific Research Mentor and a CRSP Faculty Advisor/Career Mentor.
+The mentorship of a new investigator in the program by experienced senior colleagues is an essential element of the program and the success of the mentee.
+Each student in the CRSP program will be guided by two mentors.

 Each CRSP student will be assigned a CRSP Faculty Advisor.

 The CRSP Faculty Advisor assists the student in understanding and managing participation in the overall program.
 The CRSP faculty comprises a select group of highly qualified instructors who are successful clinical scientists in their own right.
 The CRSP Faculty Advisor assures integration of the didactic and research components of the program and works with the Scientific Mentor to ensure that the student gains maximum benefit from the program.
 The CRSP Faculty Advisor helps to identify and clarify and support the program goals and expectations by teaching, advising, encouraging and, when asked, providing clear and timely feedback to the student.
 The CRSP Faculty Advisor will be assigned by the CRSP Program during the first semester of study.
 The student has the option of selecting a different CRSP faculty advisor if desired.

 In addition to the CRSP Faculty Advisor, every CRSP student in the Thesis Pathway is guided by a Scientific Research Mentor.

 The Scientific Research Mentor is responsible for research supervision and aspects of research career development.
 The Scientific Research Mentor has primary responsibility for guiding the scholar's thesis research.
 The Research Mentor should hold a faculty appointment at Case Western Reserve University or the Cleveland Clinic Lerner College of Medicine.
 CRSP students must identify their research interests and a research mentor by the end of their second semester.